What Is: Carbon Offsetting with a Cattle Farming Project

 How much methane varies a lot depending on region.
 For example, dairy manure management in the USA produces much more methane than elsewhere (70 times more than African cattle farming).

-This reflects farming intensity.
+This reflects agriculture intensity.
 Beef farming worldwide, and dairy farming in most regions, are mostly grown in pasture.
 Methane emissions from manure are consequently more or less similar worldwide.
 Dairy farming in the USA, on the other hand, is heavily industrialised.

 That said, manure handling only contributes to a total of 8% of all agricultural methane.
 Enteric methane contributes 70%.